5 Fixes for Kernel Security Check Failure BSOD

 3. This may look intimidating, but all you need to do is press the “S” key on your keyboard to start the verification test.
 Once the test is complete, which does require a significant amount of time (3-4 hours generally), you will be presented with one of the following codes: (Image Credit: MemTest86)

-4. A “PASS” means your crashes are not related to your RAM so you can cross that one out from the list.
+4. A “PASS” means your crashes are not related to your RAM, so you can cross that one off the list.
 A “FAIL“, however, means that your RAM is faulty and whatever BSODs you’re facing are likely caused by this.

 3) Bad Drivers

-If we go by definition, then a Kernel Security Check Failure occurs when a driver attempts to execute an illegal instruction.
-Put two and two together and if you recently updated your drivers, the crashes can be linked to poorly written drivers.
+If we go by definition, a Kernel Security Check Failure occurs when a driver attempts to execute an illegal instruction.
+Put two and two together, and if you recently updated your drivers, the crashes can be linked to poorly written drivers.

-We can use the WhoCrashed software utility to identity if the issue is driver related or not.
+We can use the WhoCrashed software utility to identify if the issue is driver-related or not.

 1. Search “WhoCrashed” on Google and open the link by Resplendence Software.
 Verify the URL; “https://www.resplendence.com/whocrashed“.